FranceBB/OpenDCP/README.txt

 opendcp:            GUI version of the tool

 Refer to COMPILE.txt for compiling.
 Help is available using the -h or --help arguments.

-If you have any issues, please create a bug or enhancement at https://github.com/tmeiczin/opendcp